 Total bitrate for each test sequence was calculated as sum of the subpicture bitrates.
 To calculate the total PSNR, first MSE of each picture is calculated by taking the average of MSE of different subpicture, and then PSNR of sequence is calculated by taking the average of PSNR different pictures.
 YUV BDrate is calculated as weighted average of (Y, U, V) BDrates by weights of (8, 1, 1), respectively.

 Different test cases were examined as define in Table 2, where number of ALF APSs, luma filters and chroma filters were limited to be 1 at the encoder side.
-It should be noted that in these results, the abovementioned bitdepth change for different syntax elements have not been considered.
-Results for different test cases are provided in Table 3.
+Summary of results for different test cases are provided in Table 3, and details of the results are available in the contribution package.

 Table 2.
-Different test cases (based on VTM8.0)
+Different test cases (based on VTM9.0)